tds333/simver/SimpleVersioning.rst

 Simple Versioning
 =================

-This is version 1.3 of the specification.
+This is version 17.10 of the specification.
+(Versioning date based YY.M)

 The idea is based on Semantic Versioning but simpler and more flexible.
+Or as an alternative on CalVer calendar based versioning.

 Summary